geodynamics/pylith/docs/user/run-pylith/petsc-options.md

 When using the default values, PyLith selects solver and preconditioner options based on the governing equations.
 In most cases these default values will give good performance and you do not need to specify any PETSc options.
-The user-specified values always take precedence over the default values.
+User-specified values always take precedence over the default values.

 ## Default PETSc Options